 Center for Japanese Legal Studies Morrison & Foerster Public Interest Fellowship (1Ls and 2Ls)

-This fellowship is open to first- and second-year law students who demonstrate an interest in public interest law and want to work in Japan for the summer.
-It provides a stipend of $10,000 to cover airfare, living, and other expenses for the summer.
-Recipients may not also received HRIP funding.
-Applications will be due at the end of January 2020.
+This fellowship is open to first- and second-year law students (and, in exceptional circumstances, well-qualified LL.M. students) who demonstrate an interest in public interest law and want to work in Japan for the summer.
+It provides a stipend of up to $15,000 to cover airfare, living, and other expenses for the summer.
+Recipients of the fellowship are ineligible to receive HRIP funding.

 John R. Oldham ’83 Fellowship (1Ls and 2Ls)